 Trees utilize sugars and other carbohydrates manufactured by the foliage for plant growth.
 Therefore, avoid the temptation to severely prune newly planted trees.
 Severe pruning reduces the tree's ability to manufacture food and actually slows plant growth.
 Newly planted trees require only corrective pruning.
 Remove structural defects, such as double leaders and dead, broken, or crossing branches.

 Retain most of the lower branches to help stabilize the tree.
-Research shows that these lower branches provide food for the growing tree and improve the trunk size and strength.
+Research shows that these lower branches help improve trunk size and strength.
 Gradually remove the lower limbs as the tree grows during the first 5 to 10 years until the canopy is at the desired height.
 Remove lower branches when they are 1 to 2 inches in diameter or less.
 If lower branches on young trees are in the way of mowing, then remove the grass and mulch the area to keep the mower further away from the tree.

 Staking

-Staking is not required for most newly planted trees.
+Staking is not required for many newly planted trees.
 However, bare-root trees, top-heavy trees, and those planted in windy, exposed sites may require staking.
 If staking is necessary, allow the trunk to move or sway for proper trunk and root development.
-To prevent damage to the trunk, use strong, wide strips of canvas, rubber, or other materials to support the tree.
+Drive one to three sturdy metal or wooden stakes with one stake upwind from the prevailing winds.
+Position the stake outside of the planting hole in undisturbed soil.
+To prevent damage to the trunk, use strong, wide strips of canvas, rubber, strips of cotton t-shirts, or other wide flexible materials to support the tree.
+Do not use rope, twine, or wire (including wire run through a section of old garden hose to act as a "cushion") to support the tree.
+These materials easily cause abrasion to the stem and can potentially girdle the trunk when left on too long.
 Remove the stakes as soon as possible.
 In most cases, stakes can be safely removed after one growing season.

 Wrapping

 Wrapping protective materials around the trunks of newly planted trees is usually not necessary during the growing season.
-There appears to be little or no benefit to tree wraps during this time.
-Tree wraps are beneficial on young trees to prevent rodent damage or sunscald injury during the winter months.
-If you do decide to use a tree wrap, place it around the tree in fall (November) and promptly remove it the following spring (April).
+There is little or no benefit to tree wraps during this time.
+However, tree wraps are beneficial during the winter months on young trees to prevent rodent damage or sunscald injury.
+If you use a tree wrap, place it around the tree in the fall (November) and promptly remove it the following spring (April).